|

 - Unexport all globals previously exported and clear the environment

 inherited from the parent.
-This operation will cause a memory leak of the
+This operation causes a memory leak of the

 original environment, so should be used sparingly.
 Testing for

-.MAKE.LEVEL being 0, would make sense.
-Also note
+.MAKE.LEVEL being 0 would make sense.
+Also note that

 explicitly preserved if desired.
 For example: